 Engagement is often difficult to precisely measure; instead, it’s gauged through surveys and other forms of feedback.
 Performance, however, can be quantified based on established metrics.

 Let’s face it: Competition is fierce.
 If your compensation strategy isn’t in line with what motivates today’s employees, they could jump the fence for greener pastures.
 In fact, 12% of all employees — and 39% of dissatisfied workers — surveyed by Morning Consult are actively looking for a new job.
-If you want to make your grass greener than your competition’s, it’s time to re-examine how you reward your workforce.
+If you want to make your grass greener than your competition’s, it’s time to re-examine how you reward and incentivize your workforce.

 A pay-for-performance model puts emphasis on productivity and results.
 Simply put, it is the practice of recognizing and compensating employees for job excellence.
 It’s about rewarding the right qualities and shifting focus away from the wrong ones.